Taxon

 Pollination syndrome: Likely bee (Bombus)

-Ethnobotanical uses: Like several other Mexican orchids which bloom in October, this orchid was commonly collected to decorate graves for the Day of the Dead.
+Ethnobotanical uses: Like several other Mexican orchids which bloom in October, this orchid is commonly collected to decorate graves for the Day of the Dead.

 Description: Considered one of the best of the Mexican Laelias, this orchid was last recorded in the wild in 1998, and now likely exists only in cultivation.
 People in a small region of Hidalgo, Mexico, where the orchid was native to, still cultivate it on trees and stone fences in their backyards.
 However, the fruits of these plants and those in collections around the world are sterile, and cannot reproduce.
 All Laelia × gouldiana are also very genetically similar, making it likely that all known plants could come from the same original source.